 Over the years I have gained experience in these languages:

-Java, Python, C++, C, Bash, C#, Javascript, and PHP
+Java, Python, C++, C, Bash, C#, Javascript, PHP, SQL

 My experience includes, but is not limited to: